Seyud/AMMF2/docs/WEBUI_GUIDE_EN.md

 ### Status Monitoring

 WebUI handles module status information through the `pages/status.js` file.
-This file is responsible for fetching status information from the server and displaying it in the interface.
+This file is responsible for retrieving status information from the server and displaying it on the interface.

 ```javascript
 // Load module status